SteeltoeOSS/steeltoe-site/source/docs/steeltoe-security.html.markdown

 ## 1.1 Quick Start

-This quick start makes use of a ASP.NET Core sample application to illustrate how to use the Steeltoe Cloud Foundry Single Signon provider for Authentication and Authorization against a Cloud Foundry UAA Server.
+This quick start makes use of a ASP.NET Core sample application to illustrate how to use the Steeltoe Cloud Foundry Single Sign-on provider for Authentication and Authorization against a Cloud Foundry UAA Server.

 ### 1.1.1 Get Sample